yellobyte/USB-Atmel-In-Circuit-Programmer/README.md

 ## PCB Files ##

 You find the schematic, board pictures and the Gerber production files (rev 1.1) in folder [**PCB**](https://github.com/yellobyte/USB-Atmel-In-Circuit-Programmer/blob/main/PCB).
-The Gerber files will be accepted by almost all PCB manufactorers.
+The Gerber files will be accepted by almost all PCB manufacturers.

 The pictures in folder [**Doc**](https://github.com/yellobyte/USB-Atmel-In-Circuit-Programmer/blob/main/Doc) still show board revision 1.0.
 The Gerber files in rev 1.1 contain only minor improvements.